bclehmann/Website/src/cookbook/index.md

+---
+Title: ScottPlot Cookbook
+Description: A collection of sample plots with code that demonstrates how to use every major feature of ScottPlot
+---

 # ScottPlot Cookbook

-**The _best_ way to learn how to use ScottPlot is to look at the Cookbook!** The ScottPlot Cookbook is a collection of sample plots which demonstrate how to use every major feature of ScottPlot.
-Each figure in the cookbook is displayed next to the code used to generate it.
-All cookbook examples are displayed _interactively_ in the [ScottPlot demo](../demo).
+**The _best_ way to learn how to use ScottPlot is to look at the Cookbook!** The ScottPlot Cookbook is a collection of sample plots with code demonstrate how to use every major feature of ScottPlot.
+All cookbook examples are displayed interactively in the [ScottPlot Demo](../demo).

 <div class="container my-5">
   <div class="row justify-content-evenly">